-Q: We are extending the rear of a home for a more open plan layout.
+Q: We are extending the rear of a home for a more open-plan layout.
 It is north facing and will provide much more natural light from full height glass windows and sliding doors.
 A new solid timber floor will be installed here also.
-Previous similar renovations resulted some flooring movement and fading, can you offer some advice before we proceed.
-Suzy Berger, Hampton
+Previous similar renovations resulted in some flooring movement and fading, can you offer some advice before we proceed (Suzy Berger, Hampton).

 A: Floor to ceiling windows and doors do allow great natural light into your home and can provide great outdoor views.

 Though for timber floorboards this can be a source of heat that can shrink the floorboards resulting in gapping.
 Prolonged UV light exposure can also alter the floor finish, dependent on the coating used it can bleach or darken the floor in this area.

 Wider floorboards can show more natural timber movement and gapping can be more evident in these sizes.

 Below are some points to consider for reducing flooring movement.
 These are mostly covered in our flooring guidelines which are available here.